JetBrains/sbt-ide-settings/README.md

  resolvers += Resolver.url("jetbrains-bintray",
    url("http://dl.bintray.com/jetbrains/sbt-plugins/"))(Resolver.ivyStylePatterns)

- addSbtPlugin("org.jetbrains" % "sbt-ide-settings" % "0.0-<sha-of-the-latest-commit>")
+ addSbtPlugin("org.jetbrains" % "sbt-ide-settings" % "<version>")
  ```

 2. Tweak any settings you want

 ## Available settings

+- `ideExcludedDirectories`

+  List of directories to be marked as excluded in IDE.

+- `ideBasePackages`

+  List of packages to be used as base prefixes for chaining.
+Packages starting
+  with one of these prefixes will be chained automatically in IDE.

+## Upcoming settings

 - `ideExportRunConfiguration`

-  Indicates whether run configuration of selected project should or should not be exported
+  Indicates whether run configuration of selected project should or should not
+  be exported

 - `ideExportTestConfiguration`

-  Indicates whether test configuration of selected project should or should not be exported
+  Indicates whether test configuration of selected project should or should not

-- `ideExcludedDirectories`

-  Defines list of directories to be marked as excluded in IDE

-- `ideBasePackages`

-  Defines list of packages to be used as base prefixes for chaining.
-Packages starting with one of these prefixes will be chained automatically in IDE.
+  be exported